 2. Talk to your teen about stress

 If your teen is stressed about uncertainty due to the pandemic, you can remind them that they should not be afraid to step away from their prior plans to try something new or different.
 Ask open-ended questions about how your teen feels and allow them to talk freely about why they feel stressed.
-You can learn about active listening strategies here.

 3. Model stress management skills